iancanderson/mondeal/README.md

 - Allow player to auto-rejoin the game if they accidentally refresh the page, instead of making everyone quit the game.
 - If a user has disconnected from a game, they should see it in the lobby to rejoin it
 - Playing forced deal
+- Should be able to play a house or hotel as money

 ## TODO

+- Debt collector should work instead of doing nothing when choosing a player
 - Ability to combine two sets of the same color (e.g. after you had a set then moved a rainbow property, should be able to combine same color cards into 1 set)
 - Only show up to 4 bank cards per row
 - Sly deal didn't seem to work, nothing happened